FelixOnline/v2/content/articles/2013-11-8-diagnosing-downs-syndrome.md

  - /science/4028/diagnosing-downs-syndrome
 imported: true
 comments:
+ - value: >
- - hello  I have a daughter with ds  she is 11 years oldI and my husband are master in architecture and geologywe like immigration to uk with student visa for my childplease help me  what I do
+     hello .
+I have a daughter with d.s . she is 11 years old <br>I and my husband are master in architecture and geology <br>we like immigration to uk with student visa for my child <br>please help me . what I do?

 # Article Taxonomies
 categories: